 How We Helped

-WMF is conserving the elaborately decorated choir of the cathedral.
-The interior sculptural and polychrome pictorial details will be consolidated where paint is flaking and the overall conditions of the decorated surfaces will be improved, returning the enclosure of the choir and its sculpture to its original state.
+WMF conserved the elaborately decorated choir of the cathedral.
+The interior sculptural and polychrome pictorial details were consolidated where paint was flaking and the overall conditions of the decorated surfaces were improved, returning the enclosure of the choir and its sculpture to its original state.

 Why It Matters

 Albi Cathedral represents a confluence of architectural and decorative styles demonstrating the important role Albi once played as a nexus of cultural, social and economic exchange.
-The conservation program is commencing in 2011 and will be completed in the next 2-3 years.
-The completed project will allow visitors to admire once again the extraordinary artistic achievements that define the interior of Albi Cathedral.
+The completed project allows visitors to admire once again the extraordinary artistic achievements that define the interior of Albi Cathedral.